canjs/canjs/view/ejs/doc/ejsConstructor.md

-@function can.ejs
-@parent canjs
-@group can.ejs.tags 1 Tags
-@link ../docco/ejs.html docco
+@constructor can.EJS
+@group can.EJS.prototype 0 Prototype
+@hide

 @deprecated {2.1} EJS is incompatable with [can.Component] and should be avoided for new projects.
 It will still be maintained up to 3.0 and potentially after.
 Projects using EJS should consider switching to [can.stache].
+The EJS constructor funciton is also now considered an internal API so you should use [can.ejs] to create your templates.

 @description EJS provides __live__ ERB-style client-side templates.

-@signature `can.ejs( [id,] template )`
+@signature `new can.ejs(options)`

-Creates an instance of an EJS template.
+Creates an EmbeddedJS template.
+Use EJS with [can.view] or [can.view.ejs].

-@param {String} [id] If two arguments are passed, the first argument is the id of the template that will be registered with [can.view].

-@param {String} template The content of the mustache template.

-@return {can.view.renderer} A function that renders the mustache template into a live documentFragment.

 @body